John Bennett Perry: Personal life

-From 1968 to 1970, he was married to Suzanne Langford, a former press secretary to former Canadian Prime Minister Pierre Trudeau.
+From 1968 to 1970, he was married to Suzanne Langford, press secretary to former Canadian Prime Minister Pierre Trudeau.
 The couple had a son together, Matthew Perry (1969–2023), who also became an actor.
-After the couple divorced, his ex-wife returned to Ottawa, Ontario with their son.
-Perry then moved to Los Angeles to pursue a career in acting.
-Matthew later moved back to the U.S to live with him when he was 14 years old.
+After the couple divorced, Langford returned to Ottawa, Ontario with their son, and Perry moved to Los Angeles to pursue a career in acting.
+When their son Matthew was 14 years old, he moved back to the U.S. to live with Perry.
 Perry married Debbie Boyle in 1981 and five years later the couple had a child together.

 Perry's son Matthew died on October 28, 2023, at age 54, from an apparent drowning, stemming from a ketamine overdose.